GoogleChromeLabs/ps-analysis-tool/README.md

 | Enterprise | |

 # Usage instructions

+This tool can be accessed as a [Chrome Extension](https://developer.chrome.com/docs/extensions/mv3/), or via a CLI on your terminal.
+The Chrome extension provides capabilities surfaced via the extension pop up, the Side Panel, and as Devtools panel.
+And the CLI implementation parses a sitemap provided as input, and outputs a JSON file listign all cookies set while navigating through the URLs in the sitemap.
+Follow the following steps to get the extension installed in your browser.

 - Clone this Cookie Analysis Tool Repository
 - `npm install` Install all dependencies